"Every loop leads home."

 The Family

 A nine-piece family band that's been at it for twenty-five years.
-Founded the year a comet ended.
+Founded in 2001 — the year the monolith arrived.
 Founded the year a story began.

 Lung capacity of a humpback whale.
 Stage presence of a small electrical storm.
 Co-founder.